Alice in a cabbage field in the Democratic Republic of Congo.

 Food insecurity is when a person can’t guarantee a steady, daily supply of safe and nutritious food to live an active and healthy life.
 That means they’re going to bed hungry.
 Every single day.

-• Severe food insecurity is when food completely runs out.
-This might be because of disasters such as floods or earthquakes, or it might be caused by conflict.
-Whatever the cause, it’s a serious health risk.
+This is when food completely runs out.
+This might be because of environmental disasters like extreme floods and severe earthquakes, or it might be caused by war and conflict.
+Whatever the cause, it’s a serious health risk to people across the globe.

-Not having enough money is often a major – if not the major – cause of food insecurity.
+Not having enough money is majorly threatening food security.
 And whatever the initial cause, poverty always makes the situation worse.

 Conflict and violence can stop people accessing food supplies.
 And climate change and natural disasters can reduce the food available in a particular area.
 This means prices go up.
 And, when you have little money, this becomes a big problem.